Going beyond the numbers to shape a powerful narrative with your data is an important skill for finance leaders to master.

 What Is Data Storytelling?

 Data storytelling is a creative way of consolidating, analyzing and presenting important data in a format that’s easy to understand.
-In finance, data storytelling complements FP&A processes, such as budgeting, forecasting and financial reporting, by providing legitimate context and reasoning behind the reported figures.
-It helps CFOs turn numbers into narratives with input from every arm of the company, ultimately resulting in a more strategic, reliable and well-informed business planning process.
+In finance, data storytelling complements FP&A processes such as budgeting, forecasting and financial reporting by providing legitimate context and reasoning behind the reported figures.
+It helps CFOs turn numbers into narratives with input from every arm of the organization—ultimately resulting in a more strategic, reliable and well-informed business planning process.

 Why Is Data Storytelling So Important?